JoshiNarendra/ArduinoProjects/virtualTrack/ReadMe.txt

 2. Then open the GUI window named virtualTrack_GUI.py (runs with 32-bit Python 2.7, not sure about other versions).
 You might need to install the serial library if your version of python doesn't have it already.

 3. In the GUI, set the parameters as needed.
-Once you hit start, the program will begin to save the collected data in a .csv file in the designated folder (currently set to create a folder named 'Recordings' to save this file).
+Once you hit start, the program will begin to save the collected data in a .csv file in the designated folder (currently set to create a folder named 'Recordings' on the Desktop to save this file).

 ###############################################################################################################